arskom/spyne/doc/source/faq.rst

 operation that may or may not be necessary.
 The decision whether to perform the ``str`` => ``unicode`` conversion should be left to the protocol.

-You should fix this -- that's why that warning is there.
+You should get rid of this conversion operation -- that's why that warning is there.
+It is otherwise harmless.

 You mock my pain!
 =================